qtlmovie/qtlmovie/sourceforge/README.txt

   On a Windows system, execute build\QtLinguist.ps1 to edit the translations.
 - Check that any new feature is properly documented in help/qtlmovie-user.html and any translation in help/qtlmovie-user_*.html files.
+- Execute either build\build-doc.ps1 (Windows) or build/build-doc.sh (Linux).
+  It builds the Doxygen documentation for the source code.
+Check that no error is detected in the documentation.
+- Commit and push all code to the git repository on SourceForge.
 - On a Windows system, execute build\build-installer.ps1.
 It builds the Win32 and Win64 installers and the source and wintools archives.
-- Execute either build\build-doc.ps1 (Windows) or build/build-doc.sh (Linux).
-  It builds the Doxygen documentation for the source code.
 - On a Fedora Linux system, execute build/build-rpm.sh.
 It builds the RPM package for Fedora.
 - On an Ubuntu Linux system, execute build/build-deb.sh.
 It builds the DEB